pingcap/docs-tidb-operator/en/deploy-heterogeneous-tidb-cluster.md

 If you need to deploy a monitoring component for a heterogeneous cluster, take the following steps to add the heterogeneous cluster name to the TidbMonitor CR file of an existing TiDB cluster.

-1. Edit the TidbMonitor Custom Resource (CR) of the existing TiDB cluster.
+1. Edit the TidbMonitor Custom Resource (CR) of the existing TiDB cluster:

     {{< copyable "shell-regular" >}}